-The following is information regarding the Spring 2019 University of Utah and School for Cultural and Social Transofrmation Convocation.
+The Spring 2020 University of Utah and School for Cultural and Social Transformation Convocation is postponed.

 University of Utah General Commencement